What do project managers do?

 Risking employee disengagement could end up causing a slew of problems down the line, especially in long-running projects.

-Team building exercises and workshops are one way of boosting engagement.
-Bt, if strapped for time, simply being tactful, and treating employees as human beings — rather than mere worker bees — is a good start in making the workplace more engaged and productive.
+For example, team building exercises and workshops are one way of boosting engagement.
+But, if strapped for time, simply being tactful, and treating employees as human beings — rather than mere worker bees — is a good start in making the workplace more engaged and productive.

 What do project managers do in different industries?